access-ci-org/Toolkit-Docs/docs/toolkits/xcbc-2.0-installation.md

 storage network here, so a single NIC per node is sufficient, but having two on the headnode would allow you to work remotely through ssh.

-For the internal network, a "dumb" ethernet switch is all that's needed.
+For the internal network, an unmanaged ethernet switch is all that's needed.
 Before beginning the OS installation on the headnode, install ethernet cables between the all nodes and your switch.
 The rest of the network configuration will take place during the OS installation.